Put your case in the hands of an experienced Philadelphia DUI Lawyer

-Driving while under the influence of drugs or alcohol (DUI) can be incredibly dangerous and is considered to be illegal in virtually every jurisdiction in the United States.
+Driving while under the influence of drugs or alcohol (DUI) can prove to be incredibly dangerous and is considered to be illegal in virtually every jurisdiction in the United States.
 Accidents that involve drugs or alcohol regularly result in devastating injuries or death.
-In Pennsylvania, a DUI conviction may result in stiff penalties, such as the suspension of your driver’s license, fines, and even jail time.
+In Pennsylvania, a DUI conviction may result in severe penalties, such as the suspension of your driver’s license, fines, and even jail time.

-If you or someone you love has been accused of driving while drunk, you will generally want to retain a criminal defense attorney who is experienced and qualified in these types of cases.
-Our team of attorneys can help you take on these charges and protect your rights.
+If you or someone you love has been accused of driving while intoxicated, you will probably want to retain a criminal defense attorney.
+Specifically, you will want an attorney who is experienced and qualified in representing these types of cases.
+Our team of attorneys can fight the criminal charges against you and protect your rights.

 What are the consequences of driving under the influence in Pennsylvania?

-If a law enforcement officer has reason to believe that you have been drinking and driving, you may be asked to complete field sobriety tests.
-If the officer has probable cause that you have been driving under the influence, your license may be seized on the spot and you may then be asked to submit to a breathalyzer test.
+If a law enforcement officer has reason to believe that you have been involved in drunk driving, you may be asked to complete field sobriety tests.
+If the officer has probable cause that you have been driving under the influence, your license may be seized on the spot and you may be asked to do a breathalyzer test.